evgenyb/aks-workshops/05-scaling-options-in-aks/labs/lab-02/readme.md

 ## Task #1 - build and push `GuineaPig` application

 The simplest way to build and push image is to use `az acr build` command.
-Let's publish `GuineaPig` image to our Azure Container Registry.
+Let's publish `GuineaPig` image to the Azure Container Registry.
+> Note!
+Don't forget to replace `iacws5<YOU-UNIQUE-ID>acr` with your ACR instance name.

 ```bash
 # Go to aks-workshops\05-scaling-options-in-aks\src\GuineaPig folder